 Bottom line: For certain treatments, like getting chemotherapy for cancer, a doctor or nurse will have to insert a PICC.
 But if your kidney disease reaches stage 3 or higher and a doctor suggests a PICC in your arm, ask for a second opinion from a doctor who specializes in kidney diseases.
 Often, you can have the PICC put in a vein in your neck instead.
 This saves the veins in your arms for use with hemodialysis.

-Another important decision you may have to make is whether to have hemodialysis.
+Whether to have hemodialysis, is another important decision you may have to make.
 This is something you may have to consider if your kidneys get close to failing.

 Dialysis takes over some of the things your kidneys normally do, like removing waste and keeping a safe balance of water and salts in your blood.
 But hemodialysis is not a good idea for everyone with advanced kidney disease.

 In some cases, hemodialysis does not relieve your symptoms.
 And it may not help you do your normal activities, stay independent, or live longer.
 That is especially true the older you are, and if you also have a heart disease or another condition that can shorten your life.
 In one study of more than 3,000 nursing home residents, more than half died within a year of starting hemodialysis.
 Of the people who survived, most felt a sudden drop in their ability to do routine tasks on their own.

 Also, there is no benefit to starting hemodialysis when your kidney disease is at an early stage.
 This practice has become common, but it may not help you live longer or feel better.